 Year 3 – $10 M

 Once you have those numbers, let’s break it down further.
-What do you need to make next year to make it happen?
-What do you need to get there on there on a monthly, weekly, and daily basis?
+What do you need to do next year to make it happen?
+What do you need to get there monthly, weekly, and daily?

 The most common metrics to break down leads for marketing, sales transactions, and conversions, as well as the people and resources needed to achieve your revenue goal.